dosssman/doss.github.io/_publications/2021-11-19-toward-human-cog-hrl-ccs.md

 Practically speaking, it would be akin to trying to plan the trip while focusing on all the aspects and components (itinerary planning, luggage packing, shirt folding, current location, etc...) to make a decision that only affects _luggage packing_ for example.
 {: .text-justify}

-The preliminary proposal that constitutes the core of this paper introduces the _hierarchical world model_ (HWM), which is geared to capture the dynamics of the task into a _hierarchically structured process_.
+The preliminary proposal that constitutes the core of this paper introduces the __hierarchical world model (HWM)__, which is geared to capture the dynamics of the task into a _hierarchically structured process_.
-By doing so, the HWM would learn provide _state spaces at different level of abstraction_ which will then be integrated with the HRL framework to produce an approximation of the aforementioned _high-level decision-making process_.
+By doing so, the HWM would provide _state spaces at different level of abstraction_.
+Then, integrating the HWM with the HRL framework would produce an approximation of the aforementioned _high-level decision-making process_ derived from humans.
 {: .text-justify}

 More specifically, let us consider the _Four Rooms_ task, as illustrated at layer (a) in the figure below.